snehilvj/dmc-docs/docs/button/button.md

 ### Loading State

 Starting with dash version 2.9.2, you can use duplicate callback outputs.
-Here's an example that lets you easily show loading state and at the same time, disable the button.
+Here's an example that lets you easily show loading state while the callback is running.
+Note that the button is disabled automatically when `loading=True`

 .. exec::docs.button.loading